-What is Dry Needling?
+What is Dry Needling Treatment?

 Dry needling is a manual therapy in which fine needles are inserted into myofascial trigger points (painful knots in muscles), tendons, ligaments, or fascia with a goal of increasing blood flow in an injured region and stimulating a healing response in painful musculoskeletal conditions.
 Dry needling is NOT Oriental Medicine Acupuncture, that is, it does not have the purpose of altering the energy flow (“chi”) along traditional Chinese meridians for the treatment of disease.
-Therapeutic Dry Needling IS a modern, science-based intervention for the treatment of pain and dysfunction in musculoskeletal conditions such as neck pain, back pain, sciatica, shoulder impingement, tennis elbow, carpal tunnel syndrome, headaches, knee pain, shin splints, plantar fasciitis, and more.
+Therapeutic Dry Needling is a modern, science-based intervention for the treatment of pain and dysfunction in musculoskeletal conditions such as neck pain, back pain, sciatica, shoulder impingement, tennis elbow, carpal tunnel syndrome, headaches, knee pain, shin splints, plantar fasciitis, and more.

 Post Dry Needling Treatment Recommendations:

 - Avoid strenuous / athletic activities for 48 hours

 - Apply heat to treated tissues for 15 minutes every 3 hours

 - No OTC anti-inflammatory medications (Advil, Aspirin, Aleve)

 Dry needling uses a thin filiform needle that penetrates the skin and stimulates underlying myofascial trigger points, myofascial centers, and muscular and connective tissues.
 The needle allows a your chiropractor to directly target and treat affected tissues.

 Is dry needling painful?